ttfautohint's goal is a 99% automated hinting process for web fonts, acting as a platform for finely hand-tuned hinting.

 Andy Ellis (email@example.com) designed and produced the promotion video.
 He is a professional motion graphic designer and lives in London, England.

-ttfautohint 0.94 (currently, command line only; thanks to Karsten Lücke for creating this – it has been compiled under OS X 10.5.8, but should run with newer versions also).
+ttfautohint 1.00rc1 (currently command line only; thanks to Karsten Lücke for creating this – this universal binary for the i386 and x86_64 architectures has been compiled under OS X 10.5.8 and should run with newer versions also).

 The documentation is available online also.